wp-plugins/relevanssi/readme.txt

 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?

 == Changelog ==

+= 1.4.4 =
+* Added an option to exclude posts or pages from search results.
+This feature was requested and provided by Cristian Damm.

 = 1.4.3 =
 * Indexing of custom fields is now possible.
 Just add a list of custom field names you want to include in the index on the settings page and re-index.